tendermint/coding/Coding_Standard.md

  * Wherever possible return errors instread of exiting the application.
 This allows for the application optionally print a stack trace of the error if a `--debug` flag is used with your application, which is probably a good idea.
  * By default to not print a full error stack trace for applications, but only print an error

+## Version

+ * Every repo should have a version/version.go file that mimicks the tendermint core repo
+ * We read the value of the constant version in our build scripts and hence it has to be a string

 ## Questions

  * For indentation, all non-go code (`*.proto`, `Makefile`, `*.sh`) should use: